Walking La Promenade Plantée: French Ancestor of New York City’s High Line Park

 Reflecting pools were dry but I could imagine how they looked filled.

-Rising almost secretly 3o feet above the busy streets below it, the roughly one mile long elevated portion of the Promenade Plantée is supported by the Viaduct des Arts––70 arches that were once part of an old crumbling railroad viaduct rescued from scheduled demolition and restored in 1998.
-It’s now home to a restaurant and café, furniture showrooms, galleries, and 45 studios of cabinet-makers, sculptors, ceramicists, tapestry-makers, violin and flute makers, restorers of furniture and art objects and interior designers.
+Rising almost secretly 3o feet above the busy streets below it, the roughly one-mile-long elevated portion of the Promenade Plantée is supported by the Viaduct des Arts, a series of 70 arches that were once part of an old crumbling railroad viaduct rescued from scheduled demolition and restored in 1998.
+The Viaduct is now home to a restaurant and café, several furniture showrooms, 45 studios of interior designers, cabinet-makers, sculptors, ceramicists, tapestry-makers, violin and flute makers, furniture restorers, and more.

 An outdoor gallery: the trellised wall beside the stone and painted facade was a study in contrasts.

 My journey began on the ground-level portion of the park, a few blocks off the Place Felix Eboué where the Avenue Daumesnil intersects the Boulevard de Reuilly.
-I tend to be geographically challenged and my GPS did not show an entrance, nor were there any signs confirming I was anywhere near the park.
-Although I speak fluent French, when I asked several passersby, not a single person could direct me there.
+I tend to be geographically challenged, and my GPS did not show an entrance, nor were there any signs confirming I was anywhere near the park.
+Although I speak fluent French when I asked several passersby, no one could direct me there.
 After wandering about the neighborhood a bit, I happened upon an inconspicuous stairway where I spotted a small sign marking one of the park’s entrances.

-Descending the flight of stairs, I found myself on the sought-after verdant path which delivered me into an underground tunnel-turned-grotto with waterfalls providing a pleasant sound as I made my way to the other end.
-I hadn’t yet reached the elevated protion of the park.
+Descending the flight of stairs, I found myself on the sought-after verdant path, which delivered me into an underground tunnel-turned-grotto with waterfalls.
+As I approached the other end, the pass-through offered the pleasant sound of trickling water.
+I hadn’t yet reached the elevated portion of the park.

-After the Allée Vivaldi, there is a little bonus gift in the form of the Jardin de Reuilly.
-A tiny detour into this charming park took me off the pail for a moment, but one that was well worth it.
-There I scoped out the perfect spot for a future picnic.
+After the Allée Vivaldi, there is a little bonus gift from the Jardin de Reuilly.
+A tiny detour into this charming park took me off the path for a moment, but one that was well worth it.
+I discovered the perfect spot for a future picnic.

 The Promenade includes some incredibly narrow passages.
-Just after crossing the footbridge to the elevated portion, above, the walkway slices through two buildings where walkers literally squeeze in between the structures.
-Like a living being with many personalities, each part of the offered a different view of the city with all its scents and flavors.
+Just after crossing the footbridge to the elevated portion above, the walkway slices through two buildings where walkers literally squeeze their way between the structures.
+Like a living being with many personalities, each part of this elevated park offered a different view of the city, accompanied by all its Parisian scents and flavors.

-Joggers ran by, mothers pushed strollers, and lovers walked arm in arm or kissed on park benches as I navigated the linear greenscape past roses and hollyhocks, with the aroma of rosemary in the air.
+Joggers ran by, mothers pushed strollers, and lovers walked arm in arm or kissed on park benches as I navigated the linear greenscape past roses and hollyhocks while inhaling the potent aroma of rosemary wafting in the breeze.

-The elevated park is punctuated with arched grapevine trellises, allées of bamboo, and columns of fragrant roses, landscape elements marking various design periods.
-And, ah–there were so many roses!
+Arched grapevine trellises, allées of bamboo, and columns of fragrant flowers punctuate the Promenade, all landscape elements marking various design periods in garden design history.
+And, ah!
+There were so many roses!

-At some points, I had a voyeuristic bird’s-eye view of some Parisian apartments and terraces.
-Although their privacy may be at times compromised, how fortunate those residents are to have this hidden garden in the sky right in their backyards.
+At some points, I had a voyeuristic bird’s-eye view into some Parisian apartments and terraces.
+Although their privacy may sometimes be compromised, how fortunate those residents are to have this hidden garden in the sky right in their backyards.

-I was hoping I wouldn’t been seen as I peered into neighbor’s windows…
+I was hoping I wouldn’t be seen as I peered into the neighbor’s windows…

-The park’s allées are like entrances to its various sections, each defined by different plantings and types of hardscaping.
+The park’s allées mark entrances to its various sections, each defined by different plantings and types of hardscaping.

 Check out those French derrières!

-Every turn revealed another jewel: small reflecting pools, architectural details, and even a bit of al fresco classic sculpture.
-At one point along the way, I spotted a building facade adorned with 12 reproductions of Michaelangelo’s “The Dying Slave.”
-The original statues reside in the permanent collection at the Louvre Museum.
+Every turn revealed another jewel: small reflecting pools, architectural details, and some huge al fresco classic sculptures.
+At one point along the way, I spotted a building facade adorned with 12 reproductions of Michelangelo’s “The Dying Slave.”
+The original statues reside in the permanent collection at the Louvre.

 The final stretch delivered me to the edge of The Bastille.
-I felt just as I do after enjoying of a fabulous French meal– sated, but wanting more.
+I felt just as I do after enjoying a fabulous French meal: sated but wanting more.
 Anyone for a walk?

 Photos by Robin Plaskoff Horton.